""

 Prior Coursework

-With committee approval, students are allowed to count no more than 19 credits of graduate coursework from other institutions.
+With program approval, students may be allowed to transfer up to 19 credits of graduate coursework from other institutions.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
-Typically committees will choose to cap coursework from another institution at a lower level than 19 credits, but this is a committee decision to be made on a case-by-case basis.

 Every graduate student is required to have an advisor and a committee.
 To ensure that students are making satisfactory progress toward a degree, every student is required to meet with the advisor and committee annually to review progress.
 If a progress report has not been filed by April 1, a hold will be placed on student course registration.